 For other notifications please complete our online forms at Notify WorkSafe.

-Our expectations of businesses that have PECPR equipment, and those dealing with hazardous substances under Alert Level 1.
+Our expectations of businesses that have PECPR equipment and those with hazardous substances.

-Some businesses may have equipment with certificates of inspection that expired during Alert Levels 2, 3 or 4, or are due to expire during Alert Level 1.
+Some businesses may have equipment with certificates of inspection that are about to expire.
+When the certificate expires we expect:

-If, due to the impact of COVID-19, inspection is delayed or cannot be safely undertaken we expect the PCBU to consider, as a minimum, the following;
+If, due to COVID-19 Alert Levels, inspection is delayed or cannot be safely undertaken we expect the PCBU to consider, as a minimum, the following;

-- if there been any problems with the equipment during the certification period
+- Have there been any problems with the equipment during the certification period?

-- on balance, if the equipment is safe for continued operation.
+- On balance, is the equipment safe for continued operation?

-- keep clear, accurate and comprehensive documentation of these considerations to be started, maintained, and available for inspection by anyone in that workplace, including an equipment inspector or certifier.
+We expect clear, accurate and comprehensive documentation of these considerations to be started, maintained, and available for inspection by anyone in that workplace, including an equipment inspector or certifier.
 This documentation should also be available for a WorkSafe inspector.

 Our expectations of businesses with hazardous substances

 We expect businesses with hazardous substances to comply with the Health and Safety at Work (Hazardous Substance) Regulations 2017.
-This includes the need to comply with requirements for compliance certification (where relevant).
+This includes obtaining compliance certification, where the regulations require it.